Inviting people onto Mastodon and the Fediverse

 • Video clips can be MP4, M4V, MOV or WebM files.
 The maximum file size is usually 99mb, but there is no limit on running time.

-File size limits may vary on different servers, but these are the defaults.
+File size limits may vary on different servers, but these are the documented defaults.
 Ask your server admin if you have problems with uploads.
-Note that if your server is unusually busy (for example if there are unprecedented numbers of new users signing up all at once) then file uploads may slow down or stop for a while.
+Note that if your server is unusually busy then file uploads may slow down or stop for a while.

 Making your posts accessible for blind or deaf people

 Remember to add text descriptions to attached files before posting, so that they can be accessible to people with disabilities.
-You can do this by clicking Edit on the file before posting, or writing on top of the file itself on the official apps.
+You can do this by clicking Edit on the file before posting, or writing on top of the attachment itself on some apps.
 For video clips, remember to describe both the audio and video, so that both deaf and blind people are able to find out what’s going on.

 How do I post GIFs in Mastodon?